Note: This post may contain affiliate links. Please see my disclosure page for more details.

 We opted to stay in the 5-star Hotel Tebriz because it was the best option…. in that it was the only option we could find.
 The only other hotel we could find online was Hotel Duzdag, which is not even located in Nakhchivan City, but close to the Duzdag sanatorium and salt mine.
 We booked two nights at first at Hotel Tebriz but upon checking in we quickly decided to extend that to four nights there, especially since we found the price really reasonable for the quality of the hotel.

 While our room was clean and spacious, what we loved most about our stay at Hotel Tebriz was the super helpful staff who helped arrange reasonably priced drivers every day that we needed them.
-Oh, and the included breakfast was also always excellent – I still dream of eating toast with creamy Nakhchivani cream and honey for breakfast there.
+Oh, and the included breakfast was also always excellent – I still dream of eating toast with sweet Nakhchivani cream and honey for breakfast there.
 The lunch buffets were good, but our a la carte dinner was less impressive (though not quite bad per se – just thoroughly mediocre).
 Still, I suspect not too many people visit Nakhchivan expecting a foodie dream world, so it does the trick at keeping you fed at very reasonable prices.

 But the best thing: Hotel Tebriz has an excellent hammam and sauna and indoor pool in the basement that was surprisingly luxurious, and we had good, affordable, though slightly gruff massages from the in-house masseuse.
 A one-hour massage cost about 45 manat, if I recall correctly, a little less than 25 euros.
 There are male and female hours, as well as co-ed hours.
-Unfortunately, the female hours also seem to be family hours (naturally) so I didn’t actually find the female-only time very relaxing as I was surrounding by screaming kids.
+Unfortunately, the female hours also seem to be family hours (naturally) so I didn’t actually find the female-only time very relaxing as I was surrounded by screaming kids.
 I had a much better time going during the co-ed hours, so if you don’t mind sharing rooms with people of other genders, I suggest going then.
 Everyone is wearing swimsuits, anyway.

 If this Nakhchivan travel guide is helpful, please consider booking your Nakhchivan hotel through my affiliate link below to support this free content!